Searching for a Puppy

 Australian Labradoodle breeders will usually have waiting lists booked 6-12mths in advance with available puppies only from an unexpected larger litter size or should a home be unable to progress with a puppy.

 Like myself, other Australian Labradoodle breeders will have puppy contracts, puppy packs, puppy advice literature, reading lists and we WILL be there for you every day.

 I also take the puppy/dog back should there be a change in your circumstance in the future.

-I on several occasions will make a loss on a litter to create that right dog for the longevity of the breed.
-But I know that the puppies produced with be absolutely exceptional and will bring two great lines together for future breeding that may well be used across Europe and overseas.
+On several occasions I have imported breeding dogs from America, Canada and Europe to invest in the longevity of the breed.
+I know that going forward for the next decade of Northbound that the puppies produced with be absolutely exceptional and will bring great lines together for future breeding that may well be used across Europe and overseas.

 This is the passion, commitment and a reflection of what separates breeders who are looking to the future and striving for the best health, temperament and genetic diversity.

 It is important, crucial in fact, to ask your breeder difficult questions.